arvindatmuri/Visual-Playwright-Test-using-PixelMatch/README.md

 ### Execution:

+Open command line and then navigate to the Project folder,

 ***Note:*** Before executing we need to make sure the ***local path for baseline and comparison images are being updated*** in `tests\test_image_compare.spec.js`

 ![enter image description here](https://i.imgur.com/w1JP5UI.png)